Kamāl al-Dīn al-Fārisī: Optics

-In his Kitab Tanqih al-Manazir (The Revision of the Optics), Farisi also saved the latest advancements in color theory by Nasir al-Din al-Tusi on color odering.
+In his Kitab Tanqih al-Manazir (The Revision of the Optics), Farisi also saved the latest advancements in color theory by Nasir al-Din al-Tusi on color ordering.
 In contrast to Aristotle (d.
 322 BCE), who had suggested that all colors can be aligned on a single line from black to white, Ibn-Sina (d.
 1037) had described that there were three paths from black to white, one path via grey, a second path via red and the third path via green.
 Al-Tusi (ca. 1258) elaborated on this by stating that there are no less than five of such paths, via lemon (yellow), blood (red), pistachio (green), indigo (blue) and grey.
 No less than 23 intermediate colors on these paths were explicitly mentioned in this text.
 Fortunately this text was saved since Farisi included it in his Kitab Tanqih al-Manazir (The Revision of the Optics), which was copied numerous times until at least the nineteenth century as part of the textbook Revision of the Optics (Tanqih al-Manazir).
 Tusi's description of the relations between various colors effectively made color space two-dimensional.

 Robert Grosseteste (d.
 1253) proposed an effectively three-dimensional model of color space.